yusdacra/anubis/README.md

 ## Support

-If you run into any issues running Anubis, please [open an issue](https://github.com/TecharoHQ/anubis/issues/new?template=Blank+issue) and tag it with the Anubis tag.
+If you run into any issues running Anubis, please [open an issue](https://github.com/TecharoHQ/anubis/issues/new?template=Blank+issue).
 Please include all the information I would need to diagnose your issue.

 For live chat, please join the [Patreon](https://patreon.com/cadey) and ask in the Patron discord in the channel `#anubis`.